Joseph Bazalgette: Awards and memorials

-Knighted by Queen Victoria in 1875, Bazalgette was elected President of the Institution of Civil Engineers in 1883.
+Bazalgette was elected President of the Institution of Civil Engineers in 1883.

 A Greater London Council blue plaque commemorates him at 17 Hamilton Terrace in St John's Wood in North London, as well as a formal monument on the Victoria Embankment by the River Thames in central London.
 In July 2020, the City of London Corporation announced that a new public space west of Blackfriars Bridge, formed following construction of the Thames Tideway Scheme, would be named the Bazalgette Embankment.

-Dulwich College has a scholarship in his name either for design and technology or for mathematics and science.
+Dulwich College has a scholarship in his name, either for design and technology or for mathematics and science.